 Income-sensitive repayment (ISR) lets you decide what percentage of your income your loan payment will be for up to 5 years.
 It's only available for Federal Family Education Loan Program (FFELP) loans.
-If you have Direct loans, consider these other income-driven plan options instead: income-contingent repayment, income-based repayment, and Pay As You Earn.
+If you have Direct loans, consider these other income-driven plan options instead: Revised Pay As You Earn (REPAYE), income-contingent repayment, income-based repayment, and Pay As You Earn.

 - You select a monthly payment amount between 4% and 25% of your monthly income.

 - Your payment must be greater than or equal to the interest accruing on your loan.

 - You must reapply for this plan every year.